Midsize Car

 Conclusion

-In the simplest terms, the Hyundai Sonata Hybrid is a better value, while the Honda Accord Hybrid has more refined driving manners and has more passenger and cargo space.
-Honda justifies the higher price with more standard features, such as heated front seats, but the extra equipment and the larger 19-inch wheels on all but the EX-L trim shave away some fuel efficiency.
+In the simplest terms, the Hyundai Sonata Hybrid is a better value, while the Honda Accord Hybrid offers more refined driving manners and cargo space.
+Honda supports its pricing with more standard features, such as heated front seats.
+Some trims place a greater emphasis on styling than efficiency, but both models remain competitive in fuel economy.
 In the shrinking but still compelling hybrid sedan segment, it’s hard to go wrong with either of these models.
 We recommend looking at your budget and then test-driving each to see which is the better fit for you.